-Academic Engagement and Community Transformation Award
+Academic / Community Transformation (ACT) Award

 During the last 2 years, Courtney, a Community for Social Progress student with CESL and volunteer tutor with LMWEP, has demonstrated a willingness to go beyond the call to help UMass staff.
 An example: a year ago Courtney along with another tutor began a pilot project of tutoring non-native speaking night shift workers one-on-one in English at their worksites.
 This hard-to-reach set of workers had otherwise no access to learning resources due to their shifts.
 She recruited and oriented additional tutors, and helped secure release time for night-shift workers to participate in weekly English language tutoring sessions, transforming their workplace into a haven for learning.